Skip Navigation

 Keywords: Children with special health care needs, Data, Dental caries, Dental sealants, Fluoride, Health screenings, Michigan, Oral health, Referrals, State information, State programs

 Rocky Mountain Network of Oral Health.
 2024.
-Provider and staff survey: Provider and staff oral health survey. [no place]: Project Redcap, 12 pp.
+Provider and staff survey: Provider and staff oral health survey.
+[Denver, CO: Rocky Mountain Network of Oral Health], 12 pp.

 Annotation: This survey for health professionals and staff within the Rocky Mountain Network of Oral Health presents questions about opinions and experiences with providing oral health care to children ages 3 and under.
 Selected question topics includes age of first dental visit, fluoride varnish application during dental visits, making referrals, fluoride counseling, and anticipatory guidance and education.